 - 14.1 The control point given on the map shall be clearly marked on the ground and be equipped to enable the competitors to prove their passage. - 14.2 Each control shall be marked by a control flag consisting of three squares 30 x 30 cm arranged in a triangular form.
-Each square shall be divided diagonally, one half being white and the other orange (PMS 165). - 14.3 The flag shall be hung at the feature indicated on the map in accordance with the control description.
-The flag shall be visible to competitors when they can see the described position. - 14.4 In Classic Distance Event, controls shall not be sited within 30 meters of each other and controls within 60 meters shall have different feature.
-In Sprint Distance Event, controls shall not be sited within 15 meters of each other and controls within 30 meters shall have different feature. - 14.5 Control shall be sited so that the presence of a person punching does not significantly help nearby competitors to find the control. - 14.6 Each control shall be identified with a code number, which shall be fixed to the control so that a competitor using the marking device can clearly read the code.
+Each square shall be divided diagonally, one half being white and the other orange (PMS 165).

+- 14.3 The flag shall be hung at the feature indicated on the map in accordance with the control description.
+The flag shall be visible to competitors when they can see the described position. - 14.4 Controls shall not be sited within 30 metres of each other (15 metres for map scales 1:5000 or 1:4000). - 14.5 Control shall be sited so that the presence of a person punching does not significantly help nearby competitors to find the control. - 14.6 Each control shall be identified with a code number, which shall be fixed to the control so that a competitor using the marking device can clearly read the code.
 Numbers less than 31 may not be used.
 The figures shall be black on white, between 5 and 10 cm in height and have a line thickness of 5 to 10 mm.
-Horizontally displayed codes shall be underlined if they could be misinterpreted by being read upside down (e.g. 161). - 14.7 To prove the passage of the competitors, there shall be a sufficient number of marking devices in the immediate vicinity of each flag.
+Horizontally displayed codes shall be underlined if they could be misinterpreted by being read upside down (e.g. 161). - 14.7 To prove the passage of the competitors, there shall be a sufficient number of marking devices in the immediate vicinity of each flag. - 14.8 If the estimated winning time is more than 30 minutes, refreshments shall be available at least every 25 minutes at the estimated speed of the winner. - 14.9 At least pure water of suitable temperature shall be offered as refreshment. - 14.10 All controls for which there are security concerns shall be guarded.

-15. Control Cards
+15. Punching Systems

-15.1 Only control cards and marking devices approved by the Technical Secretary may be used.

-- 15.2 When non-electronic or combined systems are used, competitors are allowed to prepare the control card, e.g.. by writing on it, by reinforcing it or by putting it into a bag, but not by cutting-off parts of the control card. - 15.3 When electronic systems are used, the competitors shall have the possibility of practising before he/she starts the competition. - 15.4 Competitors shall be responsible for marking their own card at each control using the marking device provided.
-Competitors are responsible for correct marking. - 15.5 The control card must clearly show that all controls have been visited. - 15.6 A competitor with a control punch missing or unidentifiable shall not be placed unless it can be established with certainty that the punch missing or unidentifiable is not the competitor's fault and that the competitor visited the control.
+- 15.1 The Emit and China Health Electronic Punching and Timing system is the only approved punching system to be used in orienteering competitions.
+The use of any other control punching system requires the approval of the Technical Secretary. - 15.2 Competitors shall have the possibility of practising with the electronic punching system at the model event. - 15.3 Competitors shall be responsible for punching their own card at each control using the punching device provided. - 15.4 The control card must clearly show that all controls have been visited. - 15.5 A competitor with a control punch missing or unidentifiable shall not be placed unless it can be established with certainty that the punch missing or unidentifiable is not the competitor's fault.
 In this exceptional circumstance, other evidence may be used to prove that the competitor visited the control, such as evidence from control officials or cameras or read-out from the control unit.
-In all other circumstances, such evidence is not acceptable and the competitor must be disqualified. - 15.7 When systems with visible punch marks are used, at least a part of the punch mark must be in the appropriate box for this control or in an empty reserve box.
-One mistake per competitor is acceptable, e.g.. punching outside the correct box or jumping one box, provided all punch marks can be identified clearly.
-A competitor who attempts to gain advantage by inaccurate punching may be disqualified. - 15.8 The organiser has the right to have the control card checked by officials at appointed controls and/or to mark the card. - 15.9 Competitors who lose their control card, omit a control or visit controls in the wrong order shall be disqualified. - 15.10 In Mass start events using non-electronic punching systems, the control cards may be included on the maps and not handed out separately in advance.
+In all other circumstances, such evidence is not acceptable and the competitor must be disqualified.

+- 15.6 The organiser has the right to have the control card checked by officials at appointed controls. - 15.7 Competitors who lose their control card, omit a control or visit controls in the wrong order shall be disqualified. - 15.8 The label attached to the competitor's electronic control card for back-up must be such that it will survive the conditions likely to be encountered during a competition (including immersion in water).
+It is the competitor's responsibility to ensure that the back-up card is marked so that it can be used if the electronic punch is missing.